ovatto/argShim/README.md

 call the wrapped function with a value for each parameter.
 Missing parameters will have value **undefined**.

+The resulting function will throw an **Error** if the function is called with arguments that do not match with the specified argument array.

 If **argShim** is called with invalid parameters (e.g. with a non-array as the first parameter or without the wrapped function) the function will throw an **Error**.

-The resulting function will also throw an **Error** if the function is called with arguments that do not match with the specified argument array.